 - and more...

-In this section we try to abbreviate what the steps in the process are and where to begin a purchase request.
-The process itself varies depending upon the request, particularly on length of time to the point where you can ultimately use what's been purchased.
-A lot depends on the complexity of the software, the integrations it might have, and cost is a factor.
-As the requestor, you may be engaged by us several times during this process, usually for additional information.
-Below is the most basic explanation of the steps of the process, but some of them can occur at the same time and not always in a static order:
+In this section we try to abbreviate what the steps in the process are and where to begin a request.
+The process itself varies widely depending upon many factors, particularly on length of time to the point where you can ultimately use what's been requested.
+A lot depends on the complexity of the request, the integrations it might have, and cost.
+As the requestor, you may be engaged by LTS and Purchasing several times during this process, usually for additional information.
+Below is the most basic explanation of the steps of the process, but some of them can occur at the same time and not always in a static order.
+Answering a single question first will determine the path you take.

 Download the Questionnaire